Dickens’ Other Christmas Books

 Ghastly and cold, colourless in its leaden face and hands, but with his features, and his bright eyes, and his grizzled hair, and dressed in the gloomy shadow of his dress, it came into his terrible appearance of existence, motionless, without a sound.
 As he leaned his arm upon the elbow of his chair, ruminating before the fire, it leaned upon the chair-back, close above him, with its appalling copy of his face looking where his face looked, and bearing the expression his face bore.
 (Dickens: 1920, 252).

-Like a depressive and his therapist, the two discuss Redlaw’s grief and resentment, and eventually the ‘phantom’ offers him a way out, a ‘gift’ to ‘Forget the sorrow, wrong, and trouble you have known’.
+Like a depressive and his therapist, the two discuss Redlaw’s grief and resentment, and eventually, the ‘phantom’ offers him a way out, a ‘gift’ to ‘Forget the sorrow, wrong, and trouble you have known’.
 Redlaw accepts, and the bad memories are magically removed.
 But just as Dr Jekyll will later attempt to separate ‘all that was unbearable’ from his mind, leaving only his ‘moral side’, it all goes horribly wrong (Stevenson: 1979, 82).
 Without his pain, Redlaw also ceases to feel anything except a brutal, gnawing cynicism, incapable of sympathy or kindness; worse, his presence seems to transmit this to others.
 Only the homeless waif is immune, having no good memories to lose.
 Now Redlaw must undo the damage he has done to his neighbours, retrieve his memories and embrace spiritual growth.
 Like Ebenezer Scrooge, he must learn that his ‘intertwisted chain of feelings and associations’ is ‘in its turn dependant on, and nourished by, the banished recollections’ – that we cannot have pleasure without pain, and that the memory of this pain is the source of empathy and compassion, a lesson he learns from Milly.

 The Haunted Man was moderately successful in its own day, helped by some strong stage adaptations and revived in the 1860s with the addition of ‘Pepper’s Ghost’, a special effect using glass and trap doors that produced an apparition the actors could apparently interact with.
-It has not, however, endured as either a Christmas or a ghost story in the popular consciousness; in fact, none of these stories have, with the obvious exception of A Christmas Carol.
+It has not, however, endured as either a Christmas or a ghost story in the popular consciousness; in fact, none of these stories has, with the obvious exception of A Christmas Carol.
 These are the Christmas stories by Dickens that most people have never heard of.

 And so ended Dickens’ run of Christmas books; not because they had ceased to be popular in their own day, but because of his foundation of the periodical Household Words, in which he continued to communicate his idealised Yuletide message of compassion, generosity and hope through the magazine’s annual ‘Christmas Numbers’.